Marriage can wait: Syrian teen in Jordan sets sights on starry career

 Higher education out of reach

 Data is unavailable for Jordan, but worldwide less than one percent of refugees are enrolled in tertiary education.
 Cost is a big reason why.
 Syrian students pay foreigner rates to enrol in universities, costing an estimated US$19,000 dollars over four years, reports University World News.
-Bakri’s parents, like most Syrian refugees, are legally prohibited from working, making that sum impossible to afford.
+Barakat’s parents, like most Syrian refugees, are legally prohibited from working, making that sum impossible to afford.
 According to UNHCR, 90 percent of Syrians in Jordan that live outside of camps subsist on only US$87 per month.

 Aiming for the stars

 “If you have a box, inside it is nothing, would it be possible in a few years to have a butterfly inside it, or a cat or something like that?
-It’s impossible,” explains Bakri.
+It’s impossible,” explains Barakat.
 “So when they say we came from nothing, it’s not really logical.”

 This article is available in French on Middle East Eye French edition.